 The boat will stay stable folded in a marina slip, as long as waves are max.
 0.2 m and wind speeds from the side do not exceed 20 m/s or 40 knots of true wind speed.
-If higher winds are expected, either make sure the boat faces into the wind or down-wind, or secure the mast sideways with halyard to both sides on the dock, these can be set slack to make room for some tide - or even better fold the leeward side out if possible or best both sides folded out - or, in worst case (like heavy storm or hurricane warning), take the mast down or move the boat to a place, where it can be folded out.
-Or, take the boat out of the water, take the mast down and secure the boat well on dry land.
+If higher winds are expected, either make sure the boat faces into the wind or downwind or secure the mast sideways with halyard to both sides on the dock, these can be set slack to make room for some tide - or even better fold the leeward side out if possible or in best case fold both sides out.
+In worst case scenario (by heavy storm and/or hurricane warnings), take the mast down or move the boat to a place, where it can stay folded out or take the boat out of the water, take the mast down and secure the boat well on dry land.

-- Never keep the boat folded on mooring or at anchor. - Never let the boat dry out in folded position. - Never hoist any person up into the rigging when folded. - Never set sails when folded. - Only use the Swing Wing system in harbour or wave protected areas. - Never have people on the wings, floats and or trampolines when folding in.
+- Never keep the boat folded on mooring or at anchor. - Never let the boat dry out in folded position. - Never hoist any person up into the rigging when folded. - Never set sails when folded. - Never operate the Swing Wing system with hoisted sails. - Always stow the sails safely BEFORE you start operating the Swing Wing system. - Always point the boat into the wind when operating the Swing Wing system, and, or even better point downwind in strong winds.